 Special Needs Assistants make an enormous contribution in supporting those with Autism through their time in education.
 It can be difficult to sum up the role of an SNA because so many go above and beyond the call of duty to help and assist children with Autism who they are assigned to.

 The Department of Education and Skills defines the role of an SNA as:

 - Assisting children to board and alight from school buses.
-Where neccesary travel as escort on school buses may be required.
+Where necessary travel as escort on school buses may be required.

 - Special assistance as necessary for pupils with particular difficulties e.g. helping physically disabled pupils with typing or writing.

-- Assistance with clothing, feeling, toileting and general hygiene.
+- Assistance with clothing, feeding, toileting and general hygiene.

 - Assisting on out-of-school visits, walks and similar activities